 Unrealized gains (losses) on interest rate swaps, collars and caps, net changed from a net loss of \$1,947 in 2015 to a net gain of \$6,210 in 2016 primarily due to a decrease in long-term interest rates during 2015 compared to an increase in long-term interest rates during 2016.
 Unrealized (losses) gains on interest rate swaps, collars and caps, net changed from a net gain of \$1,512 in 2014 to a net loss of \$1,947 in 2015 primarily due to an increase in long-term interest rates during 2014 compared to a decrease in long-term interest rates during 2015.
 Under the majority of our interest rate swap agreements, we make interest payments based on fixed interest rates and receive payments based on the applicable prevailing variable interest rate.
-As long-term interest rates increased during 2016 and 2014, the current market rate on interest rate swap agreements with similar terms increased relative to our existing interest rates decreased during 2015, the current market rate on interest rate swap agreements with similar terms decreased relative to our existing interest rates decreased during 2015, the current market rate on interest rate swap agreements, which resulted in the unrealized losses on interest rate swaps, collars and caps, net during such period.
+As long-term interest rates increased during 2016 and 2014, the current market rate on interest rate swap agreements with similar terms increased relative to our existing interest rates decreased during 2015, the current market rate on interest rate swap agreements with similar terms decreased relative to our existing interest rates decreased during 2015, the current market rate on interest rate swap agreements with similar terms decreased relative to our existing interest rate swap agreements, which resulted in the unrealized losses on interest rate swaps, collars and caps, net during such period.